bitwebs/bitdrive-cli/README.md

 }
 ```

-_Note: This imported drive will not appear inside your root drive unless you explicitly mount it with `hyperdrive mount (mount path) (imported drive key)`_
+_Note: This imported drive will not appear inside your root drive unless you explicitly mount it with `bitdrive mount (mount path) (imported drive key)`_

 #### `const { progress, drive } = client.export(key, dir, opts = {})`
-Exports a Hyperdrive into a local directory.
+Exports a Bitdrive into a local directory.

 If you're using FUSE, you probably don't need to explictly `import`/`export`, because you can replicate this functionality using the filesystem alone.